rhiswell/rhiswell/README.md

 :computer: Projects I'm working on:

-- Building a scalable and RMA-capable networking for the datacenter.
+- Systems and networking for XPU disaggregation

 :hammer_and_wrench: Systems I've built:

+- RoUD: Scalable RDMA over X-UD in Datacenter Networks.
+To be published!
 - MasQ: an efficient method to expose RDMA in the public (multi-tenant) cloud.
 Details can refer to our [SIGCOMM paper](https://dl.acm.org/doi/10.1145/3387514.3405849).
 This work was done during my internship at the computer networks lab of Huawei.

 :chart_with_upwards_trend: My GitHub stats and most used languages: